avidale/compress-fasttext/README.md

 (from the `gensim` package) by orders of magnitude, without significantly affecting their quality.

+[Here](https://github.com/avidale/compress-fasttext/releases/tag/gensim-4-draft) are some links to the models that have already been compressed.

 This [blogpost in Russian](https://habr.com/ru/post/489474) and [this one in English](https://towardsdatascience.com/eb212e9919ca) give more details about the motivation and